bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

 The V2 Shipping API allows you to manage shipping zones, shipping methods, and shipping carrier connections.

 The Order Shipments resource creates a shipment for an order.
-You can specify the shipping provider, tracking number, and shipping address id when creating a shipment.
+You can specify the shipping provider, tracking number, and shipping address ID when creating a shipment.

 ## Storefront Checkout and Server-to-Server Checkout API